JPA relies heavily on the

 Every new chapter of my book is released right after it’s being completed, so the reader doesn’t have to wait for the whole part to be finished to get access to new material.

 Table of content

-This chapter explains how to handle connections in Hibernate and how to monitor their usage as well as the statement that get automatically generated, and the table of content looks like this:
+This chapter explains how to handle connections in Hibernate and how to monitor their usage as well as the statement that gets automatically generated, and the table of contents looks like this:

 9. Connection Management and Monitoring

 9.3 Monitoring connections

 22.214.171.124 Customizing statistics

 9.4 Statement logging

 9.4.1 Statement formatting

 Continue reading “High-Performance Java Persistence – Chapter 9 – Hibernate Connection Management”